riteshsingh07/python-fastapi-app/README.md

 # Simple Python FastAPI app
-This is a simple app built with python
+This is a simple app built with python.

+I'm going to deploy the Python App on AWS by creating Docker Image by using automation tool (Jenkins).

 ## Requirements
 1. Python 3.9